DavidAce/h5pp/README.md

 * No prior knowledge of HDF5 is required.
 * Meaningful logs and error messages.
 * Use HDF5 with modern, idiomatic, type-safe C++17.
-* Simple access to HDF5 features like chunking, hyperslabs and compression.
+* Simple access to HDF5 features like chunking, hyper-slabs and compression.
 * Simple installation with opt-in automatic installation of dependencies.
 * Simple documentation (work in progress).